Close

 Carousel Beach by Orly Konig

-opens in a new windowPlace holder of - 50“A perfect beach read… or dreaming of the beach read.
+Placeholder of -63“A perfect beach read… or dreaming of the beach read.
 Nothing can evoke that feeling of walking along the boardwalk more than an old-school carousel, worn down by salty air and thousands of riders.
 Maya Brice is reeling from the heartbreaking loss of her grandmother and a miscarriage while restoring her hometown’s beloved carousel just in time for a grand reopening on the 4th of July.
 What she finds inscribed on one of the horses will lead her on an unforgettable journey to healing.
 The relationship she forges with Hank, an Alzheimer’s patient and former carousel artist himself will make any reader’s eyes well up.
 If you’re looking for a sweet read and gentle reminder to call your grandparents, you won’t miss!”

 Jennifer McClelland-Smith, Marketing Manager